CZ 75: Development of sport variants of CZ 75

-The increasing popularity of the IPSC competitions in the Czech Republic led to inception of CZUB's factory team in 1992.
+The increasing popularity of the IPSC competitions in the Czech Republic led to the inception of CZUB's factory team in 1992.
 Initially, the sport shooters were using CZ 75s and CZ 85s.
 Stanislav Křižík designed a new version called CZ 75 Champion already in 1992.
 This version had a SA trigger, a muzzle brake and adjustable weights.
-150 firearms were initially made in 9×19mm Parabellum, .40 S&W and 9×21mm.
+150 weapons were initially made in 9×19mm Parabellum, .40 S&W and 9×21mm.
 The design was further modified (i.e. the adjustable weights were eliminated, a new compensator was developed), however its main shortcoming of the same capacity as the standard CZ 75 magazines (15/16 in 9mm, 12 in .40 S&W) remained.

 The CZ 75 ST (Standard) and CZ 75 M (Modified) were introduced in 1998.
 These had a different frame from standard versions allowing for more modifications.
 While the ST had become very successful, M was not initially designed for use with red-dot sights, the use of which led to limited lifespan of its frame.

 The popular ST version was further developed mostly with aim of prolonging its lifespan, which led to introduction of CZ 75 TS (Tactical Sports) in 2005.
 It uses a longer barrel (132 mm) and has also a higher weight (1,285 g) compared to the standard model.
 High-capacity magazines may use either 20 of the 9mm rounds or 17 of the .40 rounds.
 As of 2013, the model is used by the CZUB's factory shooters in the IPSC Standard division, with a custom-made version CZ 75 Tactical Sports Open being also available.

 In 2009, the sale of CZ 75 TS Czechmate began.
 The model is a development of the CZ 75 TS Open, available in 9×19mm Parabellum and 9×21mm with magazine capacity of 20 or 26 rounds.
 As standard, the gun is sold with US made C-More Systems' red-dot sight.
 CZUB claims that its factory shooter Martin Kameníček had shot 150,000 rounds through the gun in five years, in which time he only needed to change the barrel once in order to maintain precision.